opussf/UnusedGear/README.md

 This addon moves gear to a specified bag (defaults to backpack), based on if the gear is in an equipment set.

+## Description

+The idea of this addon is to find equipment items in your bags that are not being used, and help you find old or unused items to discard / scrap / mail to others.

+Theaddon will move gear to your backpack that is not currently being used.
+"Being used" includes items in gear sets defined in the equipment manager.

+Items moved too many times will be ignored.
+Bags that are ignored (cleanup: Ignore this bag) will not be searched for items to move.

 ## Idea:
 I'm always trying to figure out the gear I can 'safely' sell.
 Am I still using it, is it in a gear set?